cockroachdb/docs/v22.2/spatial-data.md

 For general CockroachDB troubleshooting information, see [Troubleshooting Overview](troubleshooting-overview.html).

-If you need help troubleshooting an issue with our spatial support, please get in touch using our [Support resources](support-resources.html).
+If you need help troubleshooting an issue with our spatial support, get in touch using our [Support resources](support-resources.html).

 ## Performance